-Good Practice Background Examples disruption information to passengers who are deaf or have some form of hearing loss.
-A number of other innovative tech projects have received Government funding to improve rail accessibility 70 .
+Good Practice Background Examples Station Navigation The rapid development of smartphones and mobile devices offers potential for innovative new services for disabled people that travel by rail.
+We are aware of two apps under development; one to provide passengers with a more efficient and reliable assistance booking service, and another to provide rail disruption information to passengers who are deaf or have some form of hearing loss.
+A number of other innovative tech projects have received Government funding to improve rail accessibility 9 .
 Navigation of stations (Wayfinding) is one particular aspect of travelling by rail that can benefit from the use of modern mobile phone technology.
-Cross and Peterborough stations and provided passengers with location based engagement and relevant notifications.
+London Underground (Arriva Rail London) trialled Bluetooth technology to help passengers get around their network without the need for physical assistance.
+Virgin Trains East Coast (now LNER) trialled an Explorer app that was designed to help passengers navigate around Kings Cross and Peterborough stations and provided passengers with location based engagement and relevant notifications.
 Merseyrail has recently produced a dedicated assisted travel map.
 The map combines step free access information with stepping distances to assist disabled passengers in planning their journey using a simple lettering and colour-coding system.
 The RNIB Map for All is a static map that can be read by sight, by touch or sight and touch together.
 The map consists of two elements - a map showing the information and a key to explain all the elements given in the information on the map.